mikebin/hdp-demos/hbase-hadoop/README.md

 - Keep this HBase Shell session open in a terminal window for later

-Load Data into the HBase Table with Sqoop
+Load Data into the HBase table with Sqoop
 -----------------------------------------

 In this step, we're going to import some data from a RDBMS into the `salaries` table in HBase.
 We'll use MySQL, since it's most likely already available in your cluster as the Hive metastore DB.
 Let's create a table and load it up with some data.
 We've provided a script and sample data for you to use.